TaylorResearchLab/CANTOS/README.md

 The results of this study is used to standardize the tumor names in CT database, so they can be used in a meaningful way for further downstream analysis of relating drugs and targets to tumors.

+## Scripts

+00-generate-ct-disease-file.R:  </br>
+This script loads data from clinical trials and select only the diseases with NCT ID , and associated with Intervention types of Drug, Biological,Combination Product,Genetic.
+Totally 50410 diseases are extracted. </br>

+01-generate-disease-annotation-for-manual-review.R </br>
+This script annotates the 50K diseases automatically as cancer or not. </br>

+02-calculate-edit-distance.R </br>
+This script loads the manually annotated disease file with pediatric and adult cancer annotation. <br/>

+03-edit-distance-clustering.R </br>
+This Script computes edit distances between clinical trials tumors, WHO tumors, and NCIT tumors.Performs Affinity Cluster with 3 levels of nesting. </br>

+04-preprocess-embedding-pca.R </br>
+This script loads embeddings V3 and ADA2 for CT, WHO, NCIT  Tumors and then performs PCA. </br>

+05A-cluster-on-ADA2-embedding-Kmeans.R </br>
+This script computes Kmeans cluster of ADA2 data and also computes silhouette index. </br>

+05B-cluster-on-v3-embedding-Kmeans.R </br>
+This script computes Kmeans cluster of V3 data and also computes silhouette index. </br>

+06A-cluster-on-ADA-embedding-affinity.R </br>
+This script computes affinity cluster of ADA2 data.
+Nested clustering is performed on large cluster.
+Cluster size is determined to be large using Z scores on cluster membership. <br/>

+06B-cluster-on-V3-embedding-affinity.R </br>
+This script computes affinity cluster of V3 data.
+Nested clustering is performed on large cluster.
+Cluster size is determined to be large using Z scores on cluster membership.

+07A-annotate-cluster-result-NCIT-WHO.R </br>
+This script annotates Affinity cluster results of ADA2 embeddings. </br>

+07B-annotate-cluster-result-V3-NCIT-WHO.R </br>
+This script annotates Affinity cluster results of V3 embeddings. </br>

+08-outlier-detection-embeddings.R </br>
+This script is used to detect if Affinity cluster members are outliers using LOF and Isolation Forest on ADA2 and V3 embedding data </br>

+09-cluster-reassignment-outlier.R </br>
+This script performs Affinity cluster reassignment after outlier detection </br>

+10-generate-hemato-tables.R </br>
+This script to generate hematology tumors table </br>

+11-generate-records-annotation.R </br>
+This script is not in use </br>

+12-assign-who-ncit-outlier-kmeans-editdistance-clustering.R </br>
+This script performs outlier detection and cluster label assignment for Kmeans V3 and ADA2.
+Assigns the closest matching label to edit distance affinity clusters.
+Samples 1600 tumors and generates file for validation. </br>

+13-accuracy-script.R </br>
+This script is used evaluate the accuracy of each clustering+standardization methods.